-Though we strongly encourage you to contact us for assistance, here are a few links to help you throughout the poster design process:
+Though we strongly encourage you to contact us for assistance, we have a page with resources to help you design a poster.

 Websites are a group of web pages that is navigible by a navigation bar.
 Multimedia such as images, video, audio, and animations may be added to a website.
 If you would like to use any of the technologies listed on this page, please send an email to firstname.lastname@example.org.

 Websites can be created using Hamilton College's proprietary site building application, SiteManager.
 Photos, audio, and video can be added using built-in modules.
 SiteManager allows individuals with little to no coding experience to learn how to apply basic design and information organization skills to a website that can be made publicly accessible through the courses.hamilton.edu web server.